jeremycline/btfm/README.md

 # the uploaded audio clips and "tts_cache" stores any text-to-speech audio it creates.
 # The "tts_cache" directory can be safely removed if it grows too large.
 data_directory = "/var/lib/btfm/"
-# The database created in the prior step; substitute the password as necessary.
-database_url = 'postgres://btfm:password@localhost/btfm'
 # This is the Discord API token you got during the Discord registration step.
 discord_token = 'your discord token here'
 # The channel to join when someone enters; this is available by enabling "Developer Mode"